madkins23/go-slog/verify/README.md

 The `-useWarnings` flag tends to result in the results being buried in the normal `go test` output.
 This can be fixed by implementing a global [`TestMain()`](#testmain) function.

+Warnings will only be visible when running `go test` if the `-v` flag is used.

 ### `TestMain`

 Normally the warning results will show up in a block in the middle of `go test` output.